tv2/v-connection/doc/architecture_notes.md

 ### Required information

 This section describes information the v-connection library is likely to need to do its job.
-Some information may not be required
+Some information may not be required depending of the agreed workflow.
+Questions are shown in ***bold italic***.

 #### Configuration

 As part of its configuration, the v-connection library will need some or all of the following information:

-* Viz Engine host names or ip addresses and an _alias_ for making reference to their handlers. ***Does Sofie configure these handlers?*** ***Does Sofie monitor health and/or state of a Viz Engine?***
+* Viz Engine host names or ip addresses and an _alias_ for making reference to their handlers. ***Does Sofie configure these handlers?*** ***Does Sofie monitor health and/or state of a Viz Engine (as well as an MSE)?***
 * A _profile_ name - Mosart used `MOSART` so Sofie should probably use `SOFIE`. ***Does Sofie create the profile?*** ***Do we set the show (`directory`) at this point?***
 * _Execution groups_ and mappings to Viz Engine aliases.
 Names are typically `DSK` and `FULL1` but may differ in more complex setups, e.g. large graphic walls. ***Does Sofie configure this?***
 * MSE hostname or IP address.
 Also, port numbers for HTTP/REST traffic (defaults to `8580`) and PepTalk over websockets (defaults to `8595`) if different from defaults.